 3. Content that sounds human

-4. Third spaces — events, newsletters, workshops
+4. Third spaces: events, newsletters, workshops

 Why Community Is the Most Sustainable Marketing Strategy

-As algorithms change, ad costs fluctuate, and platforms rise and fall, the community you build remains yours — it doesn’t live inside someone else’s platform, and it doesn’t disappear when you pause your ad spend.
+As algorithms change, ad costs fluctuate, and platforms rise and fall, the community you build remains yours.
+It doesn’t live inside someone else’s platform, and it doesn’t disappear when you pause your ad spend.

-The core of sustainable small business marketing isn’t being the loudest voice in the room — it’s having the deepest roots in it.
+The core of sustainable small business marketing isn’t being the loudest voice in the room.
+It’s having the deepest roots in it.

 Where to Start This Week

-You don’t need a large following or polished brand assets to begin building community — you need intention and the willingness to show up consistently for the people who are already paying attention.
+You don’t need a large following or polished brand assets to begin building community.
+You need intention and the willingness to show up consistently for the people who are already paying attention.

-Host something small — a workshop, a pop-up, a recurring newsletter, or a simple Q&A session that creates a space for people to gather around your brand.
+- Host something small: a workshop, a pop-up, a recurring newsletter, or a simple Q&A session that creates a space for people to gather around your brand.

-Find one collaboration — identify a complementary local business and explore what a simple, low-stakes partnership could look like for both of you.
+- Find one collaboration.
+Identify a complementary local business and explore what a simple, low-stakes partnership could look like for both of you.

 Want to go deeper on building marketing momentum that actually sticks?